IMPACTFEES.ORG

 Where in Bradford County are you building?

 Each jurisdiction applies its own fee schedule.
 Pick yours.
-Totals shown are for a 25,000 sq ft building, including one-time water/sewer fees (assuming a 1-inch meter).
+Totals shown are for a 25,000 sq ft building, including one-time water/sewer fees (assuming a 1-inch meter). * = one-time water/sewer connection charges only; no per-sq-ft impact fee schedule sourced for that jurisdiction. = one or more fees are unconfirmed or have no published amount; the figure shown may not be the complete cost.

+Estimate impact fees for your project.
 Set to single-family.
 Drop a pin or search an address for site-specific fees.

 Location